 Final Thoughts on the Smith Machine Issue

-At Strong Home Gym we like to offer considered opinion on a topic, without jumping on a bandwagon or trying to be controversial for the sake of it.
+At Strong Home Gym, we like to offer a considered opinion on a topic, without jumping on a bandwagon or trying to be controversial for the sake of it.
 We value honesty and integrity, so making bold claims isn’t our style.

 In researching this article I’ve looked at scientific studies and coaches’ opinions.
 I’ve also watched videos and used my own anecdotal observations.
 There has been no bias in this, just a presentation of facts and information as I found it.